 Scenic USA - Pennsylvania

 Seeing the vast devastation caused by Hurricane Irene's floodwaters in America's northeast, we all realize the vulnerability of the country's covered bridges.
-These historic subjects of autumn festivals and covered bridge tours can quickly vanish with the powerful forces of moving water, witnessed across the state of Vermont during August's passing storm.
+These historic subjects of autumn festivals and covered bridge tours can quickly vanish with the powerful forces of moving water.

 The view catches the twins reunited when FEMA provided the funds for a replacement bridge in 2008.
 Built by the Lycoming Supply of Williamsport, the freshly restored 103 foot Burr arch bridge completes this rare scene of twin covered bridges.

 Over two dozen bridges send Columbia and Montour County bridge fans over the back country roads of central Pennsylvania during the Annual Covered Bridge and Arts Festival.
 Every year, in early October, the Columbia-Montour Visitor Bureau holds the free festival.
 Amusement park rides, plenty of food, music and square dancing are part of this fun-filled festival weekend.